 I arrived in Sentirnije,in the heat it was,I stopped at a bar to cool off and wait for a Skype connection with radio Paestum.
 After everything was done, I approached the owner of the bar and told my story...this American lady with a cowboy hat heard, called me and wanted to take lots of pictures, then called her brother in Arizona to introduce him to me but he didn't answer, so we made him a video.

-I am in a small village that looks like a fairy tale, after two days in the countryside now I see a few more houses and a few more people.
+I'm in a little village that looks like a fairy tale, after two days in the countryside now I see a few more houses and a few more people.

 This was a very pleasant encounter, a nice group of walkers on the path I took to get to Novo Mesto, too bad they were going in the opposite direction to me....